nelstevens/The-Daphnia-ruler/README.md

 # The-Daphnia-ruler
-Automatically collect morphometric traits of Daphnia
+Automatically collect morphometric traits of Daphnia.

 ![](images/final_product_fin.jpg)
 ## Overview
-The Daphnia ruler is a set of python scripts that can measure morphometric traits of Daphnia from images taken under a microscope.
-The following traits are measured:
+The Daphnia ruler is a command line program that can measure morphometric traits of Daphnia from images taken under a microscope.
+The Daphnia ruler works in both windows and linux and can measure the following traits:
-* body size: measured from the center of the eye to the base of the tail
+* body size: measured from the center of the eye to the base of the tail (red line in image)
-* body size: approximated by fitting an ellipse around the Daphnia body
+* body size: approximated by fitting an ellipse around the Daphnia body (green line in image)
-* tail length
+* tail length (blue line in image)
 * tail angle
-* body area
+* body area (area within red outline in image)
-* body perimeter
+* body perimeter (length of red outline in image)
-* body width
+* body width (purple line in image)
-* solidity

 ## Installation
 The fastest way to get your system setup is to make sure you've installed python 3 (https://www.python.org/) and clone this repository to your local drive.